boredsquirrel/Linux/auto-updates/rpm-ostree.md

 Instead of relying on the user to determine when an update is wanted, this should be done logically and automated.

+Also take a look at [ublue-update](https://github.com/ublue-os/ublue-update), a project doing something very similar, but in a more generalistic way, using [topgrade](https://github.com/topgrade-rs/topgrade).

 ### 1. A Service detecting if conditions are met

 Conditions: